 15. Talland Bay Hotel, Looe

-Best for: Afternoon tea in an unspoilt hidden corner of Cornwall away from the tourist crowds
+Best for: Afternoon tea away from the crowds

 Afternoon tea at the Talland Bay Hotel is beautifully presented and can be enjoyed in the spacious gardens overlooking the mesmerising coastal view.

-This lesser-known corner of Cornwall allows for a recharging break away from the crowds.
-The leisurely pace of this Cornish afternoon tea is just right for the occasion.
+I love that this lesser-known corner of Cornwall allows for a recharging break away from the crowds.
+And I think the leisurely pace of this Cornish afternoon tea is just right for the occasion and the lovely setting.

 16. St Michaels Resort, Falmouth